-Request bodies in the audit log do not represent the exact byte-sequences sent to the New Relic servers, as they may have several layers of encoding applied before transmission to New Relic servers.
+Request bodies in the audit log do not represent the exact byte-sequences sent to the New Relic collector, as they may have several layers of encoding applied before transmission to the New Relic collector.
 However, when they are dumped to the audit log, no other information is added to outgoing requests.

 To capture the raw request bodies in their encoded form, use a packet-capture tool such as tcpdump.